 This is done by tracking the actions of users on your website.
-To maximise a user engagement, it is important to adjust your website to appeal to your main demographics.
+To maximise user engagement, it is important to adjust your website to appeal to your main demographics.
 This means that they take the desired action.

 This desired action is known as a “conversion”.
 Conversion rate optimisation is the process of designing your website to maximize the number of conversions.